 There is a distinct lack of clear cut guidelines to adhere to by higher education institutions, which often leads to institutions ignoring good web accessibility practices completely.

-Exploring high-profile litigations in higher education
+Disability statistics in higher education

 - According to the U.S. National Health Database, there are 500,000 visually impaired students between the ages of 18 to 26.